MOVING FORWARD | A Guide to Selling Your Home During Separation or Divorce

 How to Choose the Right Realtor During Divorce

-This decision is not about personality or convenience.
-It is about professionalism under pressure.
+This is not about personality.
+This is about professionalism under pressure.

-A Certified Divorce Specialist is trained to recognize emotional triggers, manage resistance, and guide both parties through decisions without judgment or urgency.
-This level of training supports cooperation and protects the process.
+A Certified Divorce Specialist is trained to recognize emotional triggers, manage expectations, and guide both parties through decisions without judgment or pressure.

 Your realtor is not your therapist.